 FIO Request is a perfect mechanism for recurring payments, where a merchant can trigger a request anytime a payment is due.
 This request will show up in user’s wallet for approval.

-In order to enable FIO Protocol on an e-commerce site, the merchant will need to simply collect the FIO Address from the customer on the site and initiate a FIO Request to that address for the required amount of cryptocurrency at checkout.
+In order to enable FIO Protocol on an e-commerce site, the merchant will need to simply collect the FIO Crypto Handle from the customer on the site and initiate a FIO Request to that address for the required amount of cryptocurrency at checkout.
 The process of recognizing the payment would remain unchanged.

 FIO Requests and FIO Data